facebook/react/docs/docs/05-reusable-components.md

     // it as an enum.
     optionalEnum: React.PropTypes.oneOf(['News','Photos']),

+    // Expect an array of a certain propType
+    optionalArrayOf: React.PropTypes.arrayOf(React.PropTypes.number)

     // You can also declare that a prop is an instance of a class.
 This uses
     // JS's instanceof operator.
     someClass: React.PropTypes.instanceOf(SomeClass),